 This tent can be put up fast and easily thanks to the simple three-pole design.
 Two poles run diagonally between corners to give the body of the tent it’s dome-shape.

-How to set up a Coleman sundome 4 person tent:
+How to set up the Coleman sundome 4 person tent

 - Firstly, find an area of level ground and lay your tent with your door facing the direction you wish